nlinscott/AIP/README.md

 Other Commands:
 ===============
-This creates an Action Bar Icon for each screen density.
+This creates an Action Bar Icon as well as the app logo for each screen density.

     AIP exampleImage.jpg -abi

+Upon running this command, you will be prompted to name the logo.
+It must be a valid name and have a valid image extension such as .PNG, .JPG, .JPEG, .TIFF. converting from one to another shouldn't be a problem.

+An example of this would be:

+    AIP exampleImage.jpg -abi
+    ...
+    ...
+    myNewLogo.png

+It only requires one name because Android drawables are named the same thing but accessed based on the devices screen density.

-Displays syntax information.
+This will display syntax information.

     AIP -help